intel/dffml/docs/plugins/dffml_model.rst

 - epochs: Integer

   - default: 30
-  - Number of iterations to pass over all repos in a source
+  - Number of iterations to pass over all records in a source

 - directory: String